RichardKnop/pinglist-app/README.md

 # Dependencies

-Create a mnew virtual environment and install dependencies via pip:
+Create a new virtual environment and install dependencies via pip:

 ```
 virtualenv .venv